-An oral reprimand to be administered by the Dean.
+1) An oral reprimand to be administered by the Dean.

-A written reprimand placed in the student's permanent file and reported to any Bar to which the student seeks admission.
+2) A written reprimand placed in the student's permanent file.

-Suspension for not less than one semester nor more than four semesters, with a written reprimand in the student's permanent file to be reported to any Bar to which the student seeks admission.
+3) Suspension for not less than one semester nor more than four semesters, with a written reprimand in the student's permanent file.

-Delay in graduation for a specified period of time after normal completion of degree requirements with a written reprimand in the student's permanent file to be reported to any Bar to which the student seeks admission.
+4) Delay in graduation for a specified period of time after normal completion of degree requirements with a written reprimand in the student's permanent file.

-Expulsion with a written reprimand in the student's permanent file to be reported to any Bar to which the student seeks admission.
+5) Expulsion with a written reprimand in the student's permanent file.

-Other sanctions may be imposed in the appropriate case, such as termination from the staff of a law journal or a failing grade ("F").
+6) Other sanctions may be imposed in the appropriate case, such as termination from the staff of a law journal or a failing grade ("F").
 If a student is convicted of cheating or plagiarism, a grade of "F" in the course is presumed to be the appropriate sanction in addition to any other sanctions.

-Post-Conviction
+K. Post-Conviction

-The Chief Justice will communicate the Court's decision and sanctions to the accused orally immediately after the decision is reached.
+The Chief Justice will communicate the Court's decision and sanctions to the accused orally immediately after the decision is reached (the "Notification").
 The Chief Justice will also notify the Dean of the Court's decision and sanction(s) in writing as soon as possible after the hearing.
 He or she will forward to the Dean the verdict, the findings of fact, and any documentary evidence, notes, or tape recordings of the proceedings.
-Copies shall be provided to the accused.
+Copies shall be provided to the accused in writing.

-The Chief Justice will also inform the accused that he or she has 10 calendar days from the date of the hearing in which to appeal the conviction and/or the sanction(s) to the Dean.
-If the Dean is unavailable to hear the appeal, the appeal will be to the Associate Dean for Academic Programs & Students.
+In this Written Notice, the Chief Justice will also inform the accused that he or she has ten (10) calendar days from the date of the Notification in which to appeal the conviction and/or the sanction(s) to the Dean.
+If the Dean is unavailable to hear the appeal, the appeal will be to the Dean's designee.

 Appeals must be in writing.
-If the Dean does not receive a written appeal within 10 calendar days after the hearing, the conviction will stand and the sanction(s) of the Court will be imposed.
+If the Dean does not receive a written appeal within ten (10) calendar days after the Notification, the conviction will stand, and the sanction(s) of the Court will be imposed.
 This will be the final resolution of the case.
-If the accused does appeal, the Dean shall have a further 15 calendar days after receipt of the written appeal to consider the appeal.
-The Dean may grant the appeal and overturn the conviction, or confirm the conviction and impose the sanction(s), or confirm the conviction and impose a lesser sanction.
+If the accused does appeal, the Dean shall have a further fifteen (15) calendar days after receipt of the written appeal to consider the appeal.

+The Dean may: (a) grant the appeal and overturn the conviction; (b) affirm the conviction and impose the sanction(s); or (c) or affirm the conviction and impose a lesser sanction.
 The Dean's decision on the appeal will be communicated to the Chief Justice and to the accused student in writing.
 The Dean's decision shall be final and not subject to further appeal.